MileHacker Logo

 • Happy Hour Specials: Look for discounts on drinks and appetizers in cities.

-• Lunch Specials: Often more affordable than dinner.
+• Lunch Specials: Often more affordable than the evening meal.

 • Picnic Supplies: Purchase from grocery stores for outdoor meals.